weirdion/email-forwarding-cdk/README.md

 ## Build and Deploy

+Before starting to build and deploy, please ensure that the domain you are using is a verified identity in AWS SES.

 The `.env.example` file shows an example of the required configurations.
 Copy `.env.example` to `.env` file with your deploy config.

 The `email-map.json.example` file shows an example of the email map configuration.
 Copy `email-map.json.example` to `email-map.json` file with your mapping.